 - Oversight and management.
 Any expansion of a team and resources requires oversight and processes.
 This includes temporary workers added via staff augmentation.

 - No institutional knowledge.
-Some projects require a depth of historical knowledge that only existing employees have.
-Someone new may have to be educated and ramped up, depending on the project.
+Some projects require a depth of historical knowledge only existing employees have, so they may have to educate temporary workers depending on the project.

 - Higher long-term labor costs.
-When using staff augmentation the placement agency collects fees and the talent is paid as well.
-So, over time, staff augmentation contractors may cost more than permanent staff performing the same job function.
-In the short-term, the reduction of hiring/de-hiring costs may offset the increased labor cost.
+When using staff augmentation, businesses must pay the placement agency and the workers.
+Over time, staff augmentation contractors may cost more than permanent staff performing the same job function.
+In the short term, the reduction of hiring/de-hiring costs may offset the increased labor cost.

 Is staff augmentation right for your organization?

-Start by carefully assessing and defining your company, departmental, or project goals, staffing requirements, skill gaps, and budget with risk exposure contingencies, as well as project timelines, milestones, and hard deliverables.
-Consider your organizational culture and structure as well.
-Will one or more of these staffing models fit into the existing framework more easily or will changes in oversight, management, and/or processes be required?
-If so, identify variances in these requirements among the models.
+Start by carefully assessing and defining your company, departmental, or project management goals, as well as your staffing requirements, skill gaps, and budget.
+Consider risk exposure contingencies, project timelines, milestones, hard deliverables, and your company culture and structure.
+Will one or more of these staffing models fit into the existing framework more easily, or will it require changes in oversight, management, and/or processes?
+If so, identify requirement variances among the models.

 Based on the information and data gleaned through this kind of comparison and analysis, a preferred staffing model will likely emerge.
 Keep in mind it may vary from project to project.
 Spending time upfront to complete a thorough needs and solution evaluation will help ensure the decision you make is the best one.